andreidae/post_LGM_assessment/README.md

 It contains the total number of sites, including the monomorphic sites (line 5) and the folded site frequency spectrum (line 7).
 Additional configuration information are also included, like the used mutation rate (line 16) and generation time (line 17).

-### - Correlation

-The cvs files with the data points employed to estimate the pearson correlation every 1,000, 2,000, and 5,000 years.

-### - Migrate-BaleenWhale_Output

-Output parameters and skyline data from MIGRATE-N for each baleen whale species